fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/filter.md

 heading: Filters
 ---

-The DataStore comes with a set of operations that you can use to filter a set of data values from a large dataset, based on one or more conditions.
+The `DataStore` comes with a set of operations that you can use to filter data values from a large dataset, based on one or more conditions.
 If you apply one of these operations on the `DataTable` it generates a new child table with the filtered data.

 ## Types of filters

-Filters support different types of data values - while you can apply some to columns with any data type.

 The predefined filters are: